Aightech/strANSIseq/README.md

 ```
 to get the demonstration app usage.

-Note that zsh(macOS default) does not support fully function, and you need to run the app in bash.
+Note that zsh(macOS default) does not support fully all functions, and you need to run the app in bash.

 # Example
 Open the ![main.cpp](cpp:src/main.cpp) file to get an example how to use the lib.